 American newspapers were less circumspect than the English.
 Many described William Lygon as a ‘very peculiar young man’.
 They noted that on attaining his majority he purchased a string of racehorses, and undertook the management of a prizefighter.

 In 1895, William Lygon became Mayor of Worcester.
 By tradition, the local tenants and lords took turns filling the position and it was his turn.
-By all accounts, he took the role seriously and worked hard in it.
+By all accounts, he took the role seriously and worked hard at it.

 However, the big story of 1895 was the Oscar Wilde trial.
 Previously protected by their class, gay English noblemen suddenly faced the prospect of prosecution for homosexuality.
 Notably, paying some poor lad a few shillings for sex no longer seemed safe.
 Some of those poor lads appeared in court to testify against Wilde.